Ahmadje/Auotmation_Assisment_Ahmed_Youssef2/README.md

         - *Open the feature file where the scenario or scenarios are written.*
         - *Look for the scenario or feature you want to execute.*
         - *Click on the green play icon (or the arrow) next to the scenario or feature to run it.*

----

-This updated guide uses bold font for the main section title and italicized font for the individual steps to enhance readability and emphasize the key points.
-Adjustments can be made based on your preferences or additional formatting needs.